Penrith’s accessible attractions

-- Lift access for wheelchair users as well as restrooms and entrances that are designed to be wheelchair and pram accessible.
+- lift access is available for wheelchair users as well as restrooms and entrances that are designed to be wheelchair and pram accessible

 The Joan Sutherland Performing Arts Centre

-- A lift to all levels of the building and flat, accessible pathways to seating.
+- access to all levels of the venue via a lift, and

 Find out more about The Joan’s commitment to accessibility.

 Sailability operates out of the Sydney International Regatta Centre and offer sailing for disability service providers and school groups two to three days a week.
 Some of their accessible features include: